Bettina Arndt: 2018 "fake rape crisis" campus tour

 Arndt claimed the high incidence of sexual assault and rape on Australian university campuses is a fiction cooked up by feminists.
 She had said there is a "manufactured rape crisis" on campuses fuelled by the Australian Human Rights Commission, where the institutions convene a "kangaroo court" once an allegation has been made where the male alleged to have raped the female has no chance of defence.
-In 2018-2019 she conducted her "fake rape crisis" university campus tour where she campaigned against changes to consent laws with her main argument being that rates of sexual harassment and assault on university campuses were being artificially inflated to stoke anti-male sentiment.
+In 2018–2019 she conducted her "fake rape crisis" university campus tour where she campaigned against changes to consent laws with her main argument being that rates of sexual harassment and assault on university campuses were being artificially inflated to stoke anti-male sentiment.
 University women's groups and anti-violence representatives said Arndt's events were "a misinformed and harmful attempt to undo the work of generations of student activists and advocates in combating the issues of sexual violence on campus" and that she was "mocking sexual assault survivors at [universities] around the country".

 Arndt's "Fake Rape Crisis" university speaking tour was cited in the granting of her 2020 Order of Australia award.
-When referring to the former federal Minister for Women, Kate Ellis', advocacy for victims on campus, Arndt stated that "My campus work poses a direct threat to Ellis' longtime advocacy for victims of sexual assault."
+When referring to former federal Minister for Women Kate Ellis's advocacy for victims on campus, Arndt stated that "My campus work poses a direct threat to Ellis' longtime advocacy for victims of sexual assault."